We are now less than a week away from the Bills reporting for training camp at St. John Fisher.

 As we near the start of the 2022 NFL season, we take a look at the roster Brandon Beane has built for Sean McDermott.
 In many ways, an embarrassment of riches.

-Today’s preview is the offensive line.
+Today’s preview is tight ends.

 Dawson Knox showed repeatedly last year he can get downfield.
 His seven receptions on throws of 20-plus yards were second best in the NFL among tight ends.

 The first line under O.J.
 Howard’s NFL draft profile was ‘exceptionally gifted athlete’.
 It’s why he was a first round pick.
 Even if he hasn’t harnessed that athleticism yet in the NFL, it’s still there.

 Knox is yet to get through a season without missing games due to injury.
 While the drops decreased considerably last season, the hands still aren’t good.
 They just aren’t bad.

 2021 was the first of Howard’s five NFL seasons where he played every game.
 Not much else behind the top two at this position except Tommy Sweeney.
 So, more injuries would make things tough.

 The whole offense is a question mark under new coordinator Ken Dorsey, including speculation about more two tight end sets this year.